 Magnesium is the second most common deficiency, after Vitamin D. This deficiency results from overconsumption of highly processed foods and the depletion of magnesium from soils and water.
 Due to its necessity, those affected from magnesium deficiencies most certainly feel the effects more than someone already receiving adequate magnesium through their diet.

 Magnesium bisglycinate is touted for its ability to benefit healthy mood, sleep, cardiovascular health, and reduce muscular soreness.

 Magnesium Bisglycinate Dosage

-The standard dosage for magnesium in any form ranges from 200 mg to 400 mg.
+Standard magnesium dosage ranges from 200 mg to 400 mg.
 The recommended daily dosage for women is 300 mg and for men is 400 mg.

 Difference between Glycinate and Bisglycinate Chelate

 There are many different variations of Magnesium on the market.
-You may have seen Magnesium Glycinate and Magnesium Bisglycinate Chelate sold as two different products.
-In truth, they are two different names for the same type of magnesium.
+For example, Magnesium Glycinate and Magnesium Bisglycinate Chelate are often sold as two different products.
+They are two different names for the same type of magnesium.